hemantservia/coffee-shop-recipes/iced-beverages/frozen-mocha-blended.md

 ### Sep 4

-- Top with whipped cream
+- Top with whipped cream and coconut powder